loomchild/webflow-alpinejs/README.md

 ### Slider

-Wrap the slider in a Div Block and initialize the component by adding `x-data` attribute with `Slider()` value and `x-init` attribute with `__init()` value.
+Wrap the slider in a Div Block and initialize the component by adding `x-data` attribute with `slider` value.

 The component contains `slide` variable indicating current slide index (read/write) and `slideCount` variable (read-only).
 It also contains `nextSlide()` and `previousSlide()` convenience methods.

 ### Tabs

-Wrap the slider in a Div Block and initialize the component by adding `x-data` attribute with `Tabs()` value and `x-init` attribute with `__init()` value.
+Wrap the slider in a Div Block and initialize the component by adding `x-data` attribute with `tabs` value.

 The component contains `tab` variable indicating current tab index (read/write) and `tabCount` variable (read-only).
 It also contains `nextTab()` and `previousTab()` convenience methods.

 ---
-For more information how to use Alpine.js please refer to [the official documentation](https://github.com/alpinejs/alpine).
+For more information how to use Alpine.js please refer to [the official documentation](http://alpinejs.dev/).
 If you notice something not working as expected in Webflow, do not hesitate to report errors here.